abcdesktopio/pulse/README.md

 # Pulse

-This repository contain the configuration of pulseaudio
+This repository contain the configuration of pulseaudio, it present in oc.user.18.04 and oc.pulseaudio.18.04